1999 Pakistani Breguet 1150 Atlantic shootdown

-Pakistan Navy Atlantic shootdown happened on 10 August 1999, when a Breguet Atlantic maritime patrol aircraft of the Pakistan Naval Air Arm was shot down by a MiG 21 fighter of the Indian Air Force over the Rann of Kutch, on the border between India and Pakistan.
-Sixteen Pakistani soldiers including the pilots were killed in mid air.
-The episode took place just a month after the Kargil War, aggravating already tense relations between the two countries.
-It is popularly referred to as the Atlantique incident.
+The Atlantique incident occurred on 10 August 1999, when a Breguet Atlantic maritime patrol aircraft of the Pakistan Naval Air Arm was shot down by a MiG-21 fighter of the Indian Air Force over the Rann of Kutch, on the border between India and Pakistan.
+Sixteen Pakistani personnel including the pilots were killed as a result.
+The event took place just a month after the Kargil War ended, further escalating the already strained relations between the two countries.

 Foreign diplomats based in Pakistan who were escorted to the site by the Pakistan Army noted that the plane may have crossed the border.
 They also believed that India's reaction was unjustified.
 Pakistan later lodged a compensation claim at the International Court of Justice, blaming India for the incident, but the court dismissed the case, ruling that it had no jurisdiction in the matter.

 Confrontation

 The French-built Breguet Br.1150 Atlantic, c/n 33, flight Atlantic-91, of 29 Squadron, was one of the Pakistan Navy's frontline aircraft, used primarily for patrol and reconnaissance.
-Atlantic-91 left Mehran naval base in Pakistan at 9:15 am PKT (9:45 IST).
+Atlantic-91 left Mehran Naval Base in Pakistan at 9:15 am PKT (9:45 IST).
 Indian Air Force ground radar picked up the plane as it approached the India-Pakistan border.
 Two IAF MiG-21 interceptor aircraft of No. 45 Squadron, from the Indian airbase at Naliya in the Kutch region, were scrambled.
-After a series of manoeuvres—with conflicting versions of events from both sides—the two jets were given clearance to shoot down the Pakistani plane.
+After a series of manoeuvres—with conflicting versions of events from both sides—the two fighter jets were given clearance to shoot down the Pakistani plane.
 At 11:17 am IST (10:47 am PKT), nearly two hours after takeoff from Pakistan, the Atlantic was intercepted and an infrared homing R-60 air-to-air missile was fired at it by Squadron Leader P.K.
 Bundela, hitting the engine on the port side of the plane.